Quadratic improvement on accuracy of approximating pure quantum states and unitary gates by probabilistic implementation: Conclusion

 \section{Conclusion}

-In this paper, we have considered the most compact probabilistic encoding so as to approximately reconstruct an arbitrary pure state $\phi\in\puredop{\cd}$ from an $n$-bit string within precision $\epsilon$ with respect to the trace distance.
+In this paper, we have considered the minimum probabilistic encoding so as to approximately reconstruct an arbitrary pure state $\phi\in\puredop{\cd}$ from an $n$-bit string within accuracy $\epsilon$ with respect to the trace distance.
 We then demonstrated that it cannot be realized by simply storing an element of the minimum $\epsilon$-covering.
 More precisely, we proved that the bit rate required for probabilistic encodings is exactly half of that of the minimum length of bits necessary to store elements of an $\epsilon$-covering of $\puredop{\cd}$ in asymptotic limit $\epsilon\rightarrow0$ or in limit $d\rightarrow\infty$ when $\epsilon\in\left(0,\frac{1}{2}\right]$.
 In limit $d\rightarrow\infty$ when $\epsilon\in\left(\frac{1}{2},1\right]$, the same result holds if we consider only internal $\epsilon$-coverings; however, in general, whether the same result holds or not is an open problem.
-Several numerical calculations suggest the positive answer.
+Several numerical calculations suggest a positive answer.

+Moreover, we show that similarly to the state encoding, for any finite set $\{\Upsilon_x\}_x$ of unitary transformations, we can at least quadratically increase the accuracy of approximating arbitrary unitary transformations by using ensembles of $\{\Upsilon_x\}_x$.
+Particularly, we obtain bounds on the accuracy when one uses the optimal ensembles to reveal the possibility and the limitation of the probabilistic implementation of unitary transformations.

 Our result could provide a new quantitative guiding principle to explore further capabilities and limitations of manipulating a quantum system as well as the foundations of quantum theory, including the following two related topics:

-\begin{enumerate} \item The results demonstrate an information theoretical separation of the memory size to store a pure quantum state between strong simulations and weak ones, which are two types of classical simulation of a quantum computer \cite{N10, BBCCGH19, HMW20} (the former approximately {\it computes} the probability distribution over the outcomes, whereas the latter only approximately {\it samples} the outcomes.)
+\begin{enumerate} \item The results demonstrate an information-theoretical separation of the memory size to store a pure quantum state between strong simulations and weak ones, which are two types of classical simulation of a quantum computer \cite{N10, BBCCGH19, HMW20} (the former approximately {\it computes} the probability distribution over the outcomes, whereas the latter only approximately {\it samples} the outcomes.)